go-gost/docs/en/docs/concepts/router.md

     Router supports dynamic configuration via [Web API](../tutorials/api/overview.md).

 !!! note "Limitation"
-    Router currently can only be used in [TUN device](../tutorials/tuntap.md).
+    Router currently can only be used in [TUN device](../tutorials/tuntap.md) and [routing tunnel](../tutorials/routing-tunnel.md).

 A router is composed of a routing table.
 Each routing item is a mapping from the target network to the gateway.
-Traffic is routed through the router in the TUN device.

 ## Data Source